UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * The 300GB quota can be exceeded up to 5TB but only up to 2 weeks.
 The quota has to fall below 300GB within the 2 weeks period or the user can no longer write to `/scratch/user`.
 * Quotas in a user's `/scratch/user` directory may be increased.
 * The scratch user directory should be used to keep input and output of calculations.
-* The scratch user directory may also be used to install software.
+* The scratch user directory should not be used to install software.
 * The scratch user directory is **not backed up**.
-* Old files might be auto deleted
+* Deleted files from the scratch user directory cannot be recovered.
+* Files not accessed for 90 days are auto deleted and cannot be recovered.
 * The scratch user directory **must not** be shared with other users.

 Users can use the command `rquota` on Bunya to check their current quotas and usage.
 It provides quotas and usage for `/home`, `/scratch/user` and `/scratch/project` (more information below) they have access too.